previewme/nextjs-template/README.md

 3. In `deployment/service/variables.tf` modify the default values to match the application.
 4. In `deployment/service/networking.tf` modify any configuration to match the application.
 5. Change to `deployment/service` folder and run `terraform init` to initialise the project.
    1. If prompted to create a workspace create the value `${application-name}-production`.
-E.g: foo-production
+E.g: foo-production.
-6. Create a development workspace by running `terraform workspace new ${application-name}-development` E.g: foo-development
+6. Create a development workspace by running `terraform workspace new ${application-name}-development` E.g: foo-development.
+7. Update condition on the deploy-production job in build.yml to match the deploy-development when the service is production ready.

 ## Learn More